gabidavila/gabriela.io/source/_posts/2014-12-07-data-warehouse-experimenting.md

 ## Why Redshift?

-Amazon Redshift is an OLAP technology to work with an immense amount of data in a columnar way.
+Amazon Redshift is an OLAP technology used to work with an immense amount of data in a columnar way.
 It uses a Postgres storage, but this is not your typical Postgres database.
 And at the financial side is pretty much cheaper than Oracle and Microsoft solutions.

 You can create a cluster of databases with Redshift and have scalable and fast access with high I/O to get your data.
 Also integrates fairly easy with RDS and DynamoDB, but it is not exclusive to that.